AlexRogalskiy/java-patterns/docs/user-guide/pages/troubleshooting.md

     more information.

-    **Colons, tilde, asterisk and other characters may cause your front matter to break and for your posts to not render.** If you violoate these conventions you often get an error that looks something like this:
+    **Colons, tilde, asterisk and other characters may cause your front matter to break and for your posts to not render.** If you violate these conventions you often get an error that looks something like this:

     ```bash
      Error: YAML Exception reading ... (<unknown>): mapping values are not allowed